 Visual Media track within Media Studies

-The Visual Media track will provide students with the conceptual framework, historical context, and technical skills necessary for the production of digital artworks and the effective use of digital communication.
+The Visual Media track provides students with the conceptual framework, historical context and technical skills necessary for the production of digital artworks and the effective use of digital communication.
 Through the creative application of technology, students will learn to produce projects which fall within traditional media, including documentary and narrative film, and within new media, including interactive media for the web.
 The computer will be treated as both a tool and a site for creative exploration.
 In the tradition of the liberal arts, ideas will be considered as important as the techniques and tools used to express them.

 The Visual Media Track addresses the necessity of teaching students how to express ideas by means of digital images, whether by film, television, the Internet or mobile devices.
 This will prepare them for jobs in a global community in which an ever-increasing variety of media formats are used to visually convey ideas and information across an ever-increasing number of fields.